How to Start Poultry Farming

 - Chicks huddled under the brooder lamp:

-- Indicates that they are cold either from a draft or the light being too high
+- This indicates that they are cold either from a draft or the light is too high

 - Chicks are gathered far away from the brooder lamp:

 - This indicates that they are too hot

 - Chicks gathered on one side: